rks101/isdp/README.md

 [Information you share is valuable](https://teachingprivacy.org/information-is-valuable/) and [You are leaving your footprints](https://teachingprivacy.org/youre-leaving-footprints/) at [Teaching Privacy](https://teachingprivacy.org)

-**HTTP Response Headers**
+## HTTP Response Headers
-Check your website's HTTP **security headers** at [securityheaders.com](https://securityheaders.com/)
+Check your website's HTTP **response headers** at [securityheaders.com](https://securityheaders.com/)
 For a top graded website and W3C compliance, set HTTP headers to suitable values:
 Strict-Transport-Security
 X-Frame-Options
 X-Content-Type-Options